Skip to content

 • If file deformation (e.g. unwinding) is observed, reassess the decision to reuse.

-Note: For final speed/torque settings, always refer to the manufacturer's DFU document for the relevant system.
+Note: For final speed/torque settings, refer to the manufacturer's DFU document for the relevant system.

 References